The page has been translated by Gen AI.

 middle1.6 ~ 1.8When certain batch operations are performed within an online transaction

-do1.3 ~ 1.5If there are no additional tasks, such as batch processing, besides online transactions.
+do1.3 ~ 1.5When there are no additional tasks such as batch jobs besides online transactions.

-• Connected load correction This is a correction factor that accounts for the workload generated by integration with other systems, rather than by the number of concurrent users.
-The DB server can be applied differently depending on the level of the integration workload, such as transactions.
+• Cascaded Load Compensation It is a correction factor that accounts for workload generated not by the number of concurrent users but by integration with other systems.
+The DB server can be configured differently based on the transaction level and other aspects of the integrated workload.

-1When there is no linked task among the entire DB server workload (unreflected)
+1If there is no associated task among the entire DB server workload (not reflected)

-1.1When the DB server integration task involves simple queries and data update integration (10% of total load)
+1.1If the DB server integration work consists of simple queries and data update integration (10% of total load)

-1.2When the DB server integration task involves large‑scale queries and data update integration (20% of total load)
+1.2If the DB server integration task involves large-volume queries and data update integration (20% of total load)

 • Cluster Calibration Cluster calibration is applied when two systems are configured as a single cluster (One-to-one configuration).
-If a failure occurs on a single server, the remaining servers must handle the entire load required by the Application.
-In this case, if the system lacks a margin, normal operation becomes difficult due to overload, so you must provide an additional margin.
-These reserve ratios vary depending on the cluster configuration.
-In an Active-Active architecture, 100% of each peer system must be reserved for redundancy, but since this is uneconomical and inefficient, a value of 1.3 to 1.5 is applied.
-The value applied depends on the number of Nodes: apply 1.4 to 1.5 for a 2-Node configuration, and 1.3 for a 3-Node configuration.
-In an Active-Standby architecture, one device handles the actual service while the other serves as a backup system.
-In the event of a failure, the entire functionality of the affected equipment is transferred to a standby device, where the function is performed.
-You do not need to apply a separate cluster correction value in this Active-Standby structure.
+When a server experiences a failure, the remaining servers must bear the entire load that the application must handle.
+In this situation, without a system redundancy ratio, overload can hinder normal operation, so an additional redundancy margin should be allocated.
+This reserve ratio varies according to the cluster’s configuration.
+In an Active-Active architecture, each counterpart system should be set to a 100% reserve ratio, but this is uneconomical and inefficient, so a value of 1.3 to 1.5 is applied.
+The applied value varies depending on the number of Nodes; use 1.4–1.5 for a 2-Node configuration and 1.3 for a 3-Node configuration.
+In an Active-Standby architecture, the actual service runs on one device while the other is used as a standby system for fault tolerance.
+In the event of a failure, the entire functionality of the equipment is transferred to a standby device, where the function is then executed.
+In this Active-Standby architecture, you do not need to apply a separate cluster correction factor.

 Clustering-NodeApplied value